NFL combine analysis: Strength of tackle, receiver and running back classes could help Seahawks greatly

 The “freakiest” has been Iowa’s Tristan Wirfs, who at 6-5, 320 ran a 4.85 40, the fastest of the offensive linemen.
 More than a few mock drafts have had Seattle taking Wirfs, but he may be out of range of the Seahawks’ first pick at 27 now.

 “So many good running backs.
-So many good receivers,” wrote Brett Kollmann of The Film Room, who added that the offensive line group might be the best since 2008, calling it “an insane class.”
+So many good receivers,” wrote Brett Kollmann of The Film Room, who added that the offensive-line group might be the best since 2008, calling it “an insane class.”

 Such assessments only further reinforce some of the views going into the combine expressed by the likes of ESPN’s Mel Kiper Jr. and Jeremiah that the receiver class this year could be among the best ever.
 Kiper famously said two weeks ago there could be 25 receivers taken in the first three or four rounds and 13 in the first two.

-But the tight end class?
+But the tight-end class?

 “Disappointing numbers for pretty much every tight end” but Albert Okwuegbunam of Missouri, wrote Scott Barrett of Pro Football Focus.